 This bowl has a variation of the “man eagle” (Kwatoko) design floated on the clay body, rim dots and a simple exterior design, circa 1910-1912 (?).
-The extra rim coil suggests that the pot was formed by Nampeyo; design elements indicate it was probably painted by her daughter Annie.
+The extra rim coil indicates that the pot was formed by Nampeyo.
+Design elements indicate it was probably painted by her daughter Annie, although —as you will see—my assessment of the painter is authoritatively challenged.
 The pot was cracked in two and repaired more than 30 years ago.
 There are fire-blushing marks and a burn mark on the bottom where the fire touched the pot.

 Attributing the painting is less certain.
 The splotchy red paint indicates a production date before 1930.
 Rim dots were not used on Polacca ware and seem to have used for only a brief period at the start of the 20th century.
 According to Ed Wade, “The black four-directional ticking… was an early Nampeyo adaptation of a San Bernardo Polychrome convention.”
 Examples include Nampeyo pots in the ca. 1901 photograph of “Pottery Drying” by Curtis (See Blair, 1999:156; original print, on file).
 Several of the bowls collected by George Pepper in 1903 (Blair, 1999:85) show rim dots.
 Some of these pots were by Nampeyo.
 Sotheby’s sold a circa 1900 bowl attributed to Nampeyo with rim dots.
 [Photo on file.]
 Hayes and Blom (Southwestern Pottery, p.
 67) show a 7” bowl with rim dots that they date to 1905.
 (My thanks to Dwight Williams for pointing me to some of this information.)